 - What is the difference between being pre-approved and being pre-qualified?

-Being pre-qualified means that a lender obtained basic information from you that you would qualify for a loan program.
-Pre-approved means that the lender has collected and verified all information needed for loan underwriting and approval.
+Being pre-qualified means that a lender obtained basic information from you that you would qualify for a mortgage program.
+Pre-approved means that the lender has collected and verified all information needed for underwriting and approval.

 - What’s included in closing costs?